-I know it's a weird thing to think and feel, but in all honesty, nothing would make me happier as an Author than someone actually writing fanfic for my book.
-I would feel honour in fact if someone actually did.
+I know it's a weird thing to think and feel this way, but in all honesty, nothing would make me happier as an Author than someone actually writing fanfic for my book.
+I would feel honoured in fact if someone actually did.

 But yeah, to me, what would say the most in the world that I had made it as an Author would be if someone actually wrote a fanfic for/about my book.
 I'm weird like that, lol.